Hiring a summer nanny? Payroll and taxes, handled.See how →

 How NannyKeeper Helps

-1. W-2s are automatically generated from your payroll data — Box 1, 3, 4, 5, 6 all calculated from actual pay records
+1. W-2s are automatically generated from your payroll data.
+Box 1, 3, 4, 5, 6 all calculated from actual pay records.

-3. State boxes filled in — we calculate state wages and withholding for your state
+3. State boxes filled in.
+We calculate state wages and withholding for your state.

-4. Print-ready PDFs include all copies (A, B, C, D, 1, 2) — just print and distribute
+4. Print-ready PDFs include all copies (A, B, C, D, 1, 2).
+Print and distribute.

-5. Deadline reminders so you never miss January 31
+5. Deadline reminders so you never miss February 1, 2027.

 What we do: Generate accurate, complete W-2 documents from your payroll data.